-According to Drewry, during the period from 2011 to January 2018, the global fleet of LNG carriers grew from 360 to 456 vessels due to the construction and delivery of new LNG carriers and low levels of vessel demolition.
-Only 16 LNG carriers, representing 3.5% of the LNG vessels currently in service, have an Ice Class 1A and ice-class 1A super designation or equivalent rating, according to Drewry.
+According to Drewry, during the period from 2011 to January 2019, the global fleet of LNG carriers grew from 360 to 531 vessels due to the construction and delivery of new LNG carriers and low levels of vessel demolitions.
+Only 26 LNG carriers, representing 4.9% of the LNG vessels currently in service, have an Ice Class 1A and Ice-Class 1A super designation or equivalent rating.

-Although the global newbuilding orderbook dropped sharply in 2008, 2009 and 2010, ordering activity increased in 2011 and 2012 in light of Fukushima nuclear disaster.
-According to Drewry, a total of 56 LNG carrier newbuilding orders were placed in 2011 and 34 in 2012.
-In 2013 and 2014 ordering activity remained firm and a total of 100 newbuild orders were placed.
-New orders declined in 2015 to 32, followed by only 7 new orders placed in 2016.
-In 2017, 14 new LNG orders were placed.
-As of January 31, 2018, the newbuilding orderbook consisted of 111 vessels with a combined capacity of 18.7 million cbm, equivalent to 26.6% of the current global LNG carrier fleet capacity, according to Drewry.
-The delivery of these newbuildings will be spread out between 2018 and 2021.
+Although global newbuilding ordering activity dropped sharply in 2008, 2009 and 2010, global newbuilding ordering activity increased in 2011 and 2012, in light of the Fukushima nuclear disaster.
+According to Drewry, a total of 56 LNG carrier newbuilding orders were placed in 2011 and 34 LNG carrier newbuilding orders were placed in 2013 and 2014 ordering activity remained firm and a total of 100 LNG carrier newbuilding orders were placed.
+New LNG carrier newbuilding orders declined in 2015 to 32, followed by only 7 placed in 2016.
+In 2017, 14 new LNG carrier newbuilding orders were placed.
+However, in 2018, low newbuilding prices and high charter rates attracted investment in the LNG market and 76 LNG carriers (which includes LNG bunkering and small scale LNG carriers) were ordered during the year.
+According to Drewry, as of January 31, 2019, the newbuilding orderbook consisted of 136 vessels with a combined capacity of 20.9 million cbm, equivalent to 26.6% of the current global LNG carrier fleet capacity.
+The delivery of these newbuildings will be spread out between 2019 and 2022.

-According to Drewry, as of January 31, 2018, there were 56 LNG carriers in the size range of 149,000-155,000 cbm in the LNG trading fleet, of which 48 have membrane cargo containment system.
-There were four LNG carriers in the same size segment on orderbook.
-However, all of them have moss spherical containment system.
+According to Drewry, as of January 31, 2019, there were 45 LNG carriers in the size range of 149,000-155,000 cbm in the LNG trading fleet, of which 37 have membrane cargo containment systems.
+There is one LNG carrier in the same size segment on orderbook, which has a moss spherical containment system.